 Liberal Party of Canada

 Appointed to the Senate by the Right Honourable Jean Chrétien in November 2003, Senator Terry M. Mercer represents the province of Nova Scotia and the Senatorial Division of Northend Halifax.
-He is currently Chair of the Senate Liberal Caucus.
+He is currently the Senate Critic for Transportation, Infrastructure, and Communities.
+Senate Mercer also served as Chair of the Senate Liberal Caucus from 2008-2012.

 Senator Mercer served as the National Director of the Liberal Party of Canada from 1995-2003.
 Prior to working with the Liberal Party, he held a wide variety of positions with various charitable institutions.
 From 1993-1995, he was the Executive Director of the Metro Toronto Branch of the Canadian Diabetes Association, while from 1987-1993, he was Vice President and Director, Financial Development of the YMCA of Greater Toronto.
 Senator Mercer has also held positions with the Nova Scotia Lung Association, St. John Ambulance Nova Scotia Council, and the Kidney Foundation of Canada (Nova Scotia Branch).

 Before working for these charitable institutions, Senator Mercer worked as Executive Assistant to the Nova Scotia Minister of Labour and Housing from 1974 to 1978.
-A recipient of both the Commemorative Medal for the 125th Anniversary of Canadian Confederation and the Queen's Jubilee Medal, Senator Mercer is an active volunteer and has served in the following capacities:
+A recipient of the Commemorative Medal for the 125th Anniversary of Canadian Confederation, the Queen's Golden Jubilee Medal, and the Queen’s Diamond Jubilee Medal, Senator Mercer is an active volunteer and has served in the following capacities: